YorkXingZeyu/SCV-MPDD/README.md

 comparing an image against a generatively-restored *normal* version of itself — while removing the dependence on a domain-specific segmenter.

-This repository contains the **MPDD generalization** (feature-difference read-out).
-The railway SCV pipeline (FastSAM instance-segmentation comparison) is a separate setup and is not included here.

 ---

 ## Method (feature-difference read-out)